 The top priority after an accident is to seek medical attention at a hospital emergency room or an urgent care center.
 The medical assessment that you receive following an accident will help to show that your injuries are related to the crash.
 You should also call 911 to report the accident so there will be an official record.
 This is particularly critical if the police don’t arrive at the accident scene in a timely manner to survey the damage.
 If you are able to speak to the police, be careful about what you say in order to avoid incriminating yourself.

 If you are not in too much pain and can spare a few minutes before going for medical treatment, take photographs of the accident scene, including any relevant signage that the bus driver may have ignored.
 Ask your fellow passengers on the bus for their contact information so that you can stay in touch and compare notes about your medical assessments.

 Injuries aren’t always apparent right after the accident has occurred.
 It may sometimes take up to a week for you to be aware of pain that you didn’t have before the accident.
 It will be harder for the bus driver’s or bus company’s attorneys to argue that your injuries are not the result of the accident if you and your lawyer have collected corroborating stories of similar injuries from other people involved in the crash.

 The data from any onboard electronic recording devices that are required to be installed on public vehicles by the Federal Motor Carrier Safety Administration may also help to support your account of the accident and your injury claims.

-If you are injured in a vehicular accident in Florida, including those involving a bus, you generally have four years from the date of the accident to file a claim.
+If you are injured in a vehicular accident in Florida, including those involving a bus, you generally have two years from the date of the accident to file a claim.
 Not only is a court likely to dismiss your case if you have missed this deadline, but the longer you wait before filing a claim the more difficult it will probably be to collect the evidence you need to win your case.

 Negligence is defined under the law as failure to use care toward other individuals or the public as a whole.